Warnakala/blender-studio-tools/shot-builder/README.md

 ## Layering & Hooks

 The configuration of the tool is layered.
-When building a work file for a sequence there are multiple ways how to change the configuration.
+When building a work file for a sequence there are multiple ways to change the configuration.

 * Configuration for the production.
 * Configuration for the asset that is needed.